 Sure, you can lose weight by cutting out sugary drinks.
 Maybe not ALL of the weight, but it is definitely a step in the right direction.
-Sure, cutting those drinks is not the ONLY step you need to take, but it sure is a step in the right direction.
+And, sure, cutting those drinks is not the ONLY step you need to take, but it is an important one.

 And the same is true with your habits.
-It’s not the only step you will need to take, but it is a step and a pretty darn important one.
+It’s not the only step you will need to take, but it is a step and crucial one to start with.

 If you remove all the clutter in your home right this second, yet still have a habit of dropping things rather than putting them away, your home will soon be the cluttered mess it was before.

 Change those habits and you can kiss the clutter goodbye.